exicon/twitter-embed-issue/README.md

     - auto reload the html page on changes
     - Clojurescript REPL

 2. Go to [http://localhost:8000][2] in your browser.
-You should see "Hello, Hoplon!".
+You should see a twitter widget.

-3. If you edit and save a file, the task will recompile the code and reload the browser to show the updated version.
+3. Click the button "Toggle twitter" to show different content.

+4. Click again to show the twitter widget but this time it does not display.

 ### Production
 1. Run the `prod` task.
 In a terminal run: